boonya/rtsp-video-recorder/README.md

 npm i --save rtsp-video-recorder
 ```

-And after that you can use is as on example below
+After that you can use it like on example below

 ## Example